itsjafer/schwab-api/README.md

 # Schwab API

 **This is not an official API or even a stable recreation of a Charles Schwab API.
 Functionality may change with any updates made by Schwab.
-As of April 2023, this API continues to work as expected.**
+As of December 2023, this API continues to work as expected.**

 This package enables buying and selling securities programmatically on Charles Schwab.
 Currently, we use a headless browser to automate logging in in order to get authorization cookies.
 All other functionality is done through web requests made to Schwab's own API.